mili-tan/ArashiDNS.Aoi/README.md

 - As a starter, there may be many problems, so please forgive me.
 - If you have bug report or feature request, please send issues.
-- If you have added a new feature or fixed a bug, please submit a PR to me as well, thank you very much.
+- If you have added new feature or fixed bug, please submit a PR to me as well, thank you very much.
 - I'm not a native English speaker, so forgive my typo and grammatical errors.
 If possible, please talk with me in Chinese.

 ## Credits